Learning-and-Intelligent-Systems/predicators/README.md

 # predicators_robocasa

+## Running inside docker
 When running inside docker, this seems to work: ```export MUJOCO_GL=glfw && export PYOPENGL_PLATFORM=egl && cd /workspace/predicators_robocasa && python3 predicators/main.py --env robo_kitchen --approach grammar_search_invention --seed 0 --bilevel_plan_without_sim True --debug --excluded_predicates all```

 and this [link](https://github.com/Andrew-Luo1/Mujoco-Headless-Tutorial/tree/main?tab=readme-ov-file)

 [link](https://github.com/google-deepmind/mujoco/issues/572)

+## Learning to Plan in RoboCasa
+Robocasa is a mujoco based simulator.
+For each task, it provides 50 demonstrations, which can be used to learn to plan.
+This is the same as as in this paper [Learning Neuro-Symbolic Skills for Bilevel Planning](http://arxiv.org/abs/2206.10680), where the appendix explored the possibility of using demonstrations to a set of predicates first, by starting with the goal predicates.
+We are going to approach this problem in a similar way.
+1. Defined the goal predicates for each task (starting with OpenSingleDoor).
+We can get these from the definition of tasks in each single stage ones.
+They need to be evaluated, with one of the following approaches: 1) evaluate the predicates during demo loading, since we have the simulator reset to the state, evaluating them is easy.
+2) save the relevant states in the state variable, and use the ```abstract``` function as intended.
+The advantage is during predicate invention, we can use the state to evaluate new predicates.
+1. Currently, the InContact is done with approach 1) since it is difficult to evaluate them online given each object has different mesh.
+Other predicates need to be evaluated online during planning and sampling, going to implement with apporoach 2).
+The values that need to go from mujoco state to predicator state are: 1) button states (coffee, microwave) 2) knob angle 3) faucet state (can be continuous or already in predicate form on/off, left/right) 4) door and drawer state 5) spatial relationship (in contact, not in contact) 6) position and orientation of the robot
+1. (Optionally) When inventing new predicates, keep ```InContact``` predicate since we are using that for trajectory segmentation anyway (TODO: Run Abalation including InContact and excluding InContact)
+1. Run Grammar Invention

 ## Predicators_Robocasa Intsallation Instructions
 1. Follow instruction for robocasa (In step 4, use fork [here](https://github.com/shaoyifei96/robocasa.git)).
 Don't forget step 5 to download dataset.[here](https://robocasa.ai/docs/introduction/installation.html)